devops-kung-fu/hookz/README.md

 The post-commit in this configuration will execute a command named "derp" with the arguments "Hello World" after a commit has occurred.
 Note that the _derp_ command must be on your path.
 If it isn't this post-commit will fail because the command isn't found.

+## Return Codes

+Any non-zero return code from a command executed in a hook will return a FAIL.

 ## Running Hookz

 To generate the hooks as defined in your configuration simply execute the following: